google/WebFundamentals/src/content/en/fundamentals/design-and-ui/offline-guide/index.md

 {# wf_updated_on: 2016-11-10 #}
 {# wf_published_on: 2016-11-10 #}

-# From lie-fi to wi-fi: A guide to designing UX for slow networks and offline {: .page-title }
+# From Lie-fi To WI-FI: A Guide To Designing UX For Slow Networks and Offline {: .page-title }

 {% include "web/_shared/contributors/mustafa.html" %}

-This article will take a look at multiple design considerations needed to create a great experience for users who have either a slow network connection or are completely offline.
+This article will take a look at multiple design considerations needed to create a great experience on both slow networks and offline.

 The quality of a network connection can be affected by a number of factors such as: